haztecaso/spanish-nif/docs/contributing.md

 * Commit, push, and create your pull request.

-* Make a new release: To generate the changelog of the new changes, build the package, upload to pypi and clean the build files use `make bump`.
+* Make a new release: To generate the changelog of the new changes, build the package, upload to pypi and clean the build files use `cz bump`.

-We'd love you to contribute to *spanish_nif*!
+We'd love you to contribute to *spanish-nif*!